paradime-io/social-media-data-modeling-challenge/README.md

 ## Introduction

+- As an analytics engineer at GitHub, you're tasked with building a comprehensive data model to analyze platform activity.
+This includes general usage patterns, event trends, user engagement, and repository activity.
-This project analyzes GitHub activities and discussions on Hacker News to gain insights into GitHub's ecosystem and its perception in the tech community.
+- This project analyzes GitHub activities and discussions on Hacker News to gain insights into GitHub's ecosystem and its perception in the tech community.
 We focus on the period from **August 12-18, 2024**, including a significant outage on **August 14-15**, to understand user behavior, engagement patterns, and community sentiment.

 ## Data Sources